databendlabs/databend/website/blog/2023-05-14-databend-weekly-93.md

 [Databend](https://github.com/datafuselabs/databend) is a modern cloud data warehouse, serving your massive-scale analytics needs at low cost and complexity.
 Open source alternative to Snowflake.
 Also available in the cloud: <https://app.databend.com> .

-> The `meta-upgrade-09` will not be available in the upcoming Databend release.
-If you are currently using version 0.9 or an earlier version, please utilize our upgrade tool which can be found at: [v1.1.33-nightly](https://github.com/datafuselabs/databend/releases/tag/v1.1.33-nightly).
+> The upgrade tool `meta-upgrade-09` will no longer be available in the release package.
+If you're using Databend 0.9 or an earlier version, you can seek help from the community.

 ## What's On In Databend